 Today there is a prize being offered by the X Prize Foundation for any privately funded manned craft that travels to the bottom of the down to the bottom twice.
 The owners of the craft will receive a $10 million prize.

 James Cameron in a solo dive went to the floor of the Challenger Deep.
 He recorded his trip in 3-D. It was on March 27, 2012.
 It took 7 years of preparation for his dive.
-He plans to return in the future.
+The National Geographic Society helped James Cameron finance his dive.
+Because of the murky water he was not able to take a major set of pictures while he was on the floor of the Challenger Deep.
+He plans to return in the future with another mini-sub.

 Cascadia Subduction Zone Learn more about the Cascadia Subduction Zone in the Pacific Northwest where a great earthquake could occur at any time.